ddurvaux/WebShoot/README.md

 * Launch a VM and open a website with multiple browsers.
 * For each browser, do a screenshot of the loaded webpage.
 * Take a PCAP of the full browsing session
-* Pass all requests through a proxy (currently Burp)
+* Pass all requests through a proxy (currently mitmdump)
 * Automate the full process

 ## Installation